Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

    vcpkg activate
    ```

-Alternatively you may use an existing repository, for example [github.com/Open-CMSIS-Pack/vscode-get-started](
+Alternatively, you may use an existing repository, for example [github.com/Open-CMSIS-Pack/vscode-get-started](
-https://github.com/Open-CMSIS-Pack/vscode-get-started) with a vcpkg-configuration.json file.
+https://github.com/Open-CMSIS-Pack/vscode-get-started) with a `vcpkg-configuration.json` file.

 ## vcpkg - Setup in CI

-Using vcpkg in Continuous Integration (CI) environments is basically like [using it manually CLI](#vcpkg---setup-using-cli).
+Using vcpkg in Continuous Integration (CI) environments is basically like [using it in a CLI environment](#vcpkg---setup-using-cli).

-The way how vcpkg artifacts updates the current shell environment needs to be taken into account when creating CI
+The way how `vcpkg artifacts` updates the current shell environment needs to be taken into account when creating CI
 pipelines.
 The command `vcpkg activate` updates the current environment variables by extending `PATH` and adding
 additional variables required by installed artifacts.
 These modifications are only visible in the current running
 shell and spawned subprocesses.

-This enables also manual usage on a local prompt, given a typical user runs subsequent command from the same
+This enables also manual usage on a local prompt, given a typical user runs subsequent commands from the same
 parent shell process.
 In contrast, typical CI systems such as GitHub Actions or Jenkins spawn a new sub-shell for each
 step of a pipeline.
 Hence, modifications made to the environment in one sub-shell by running the `vcpkg activate`
 command are not persisted into the subsequent steps.